Sukhdevsingh123/Ai_Resume_builder/README.md

 ## ✨ Key Features

 ### 🔧 Core Functionality

 - **PDF Resume Upload & Processing**: Upload existing resumes in PDF format for automatic data extraction.
 - **AI-Powered Resume Generation**: Advanced AI creates tailored resumes based on job descriptions.
 - **Employee Management**: Store and manage multiple employee profiles with ease.
 - **Dynamic Resume Customization**: Generate unique resumes optimized for different job applications on the fly.

 ### 🎨 User Experience

 - **Fully Responsive Design**: A seamless experience across mobile, tablet, and desktop devices.
 - **Intuitive Interface**: Clean, modern UI with a focus on usability and seamless navigation.
 - **Real-time Feedback**: Toast notifications provide instant feedback for user actions and system status.
 - **Interactive Elements**: Animated loading states and smooth transitions enhance the user experience.

 ### 📤 Export & Sharing

 - **One-Click Sharing**: Instantly share resumes to WhatsApp, Gmail, and Google Drive.
 - **Google Docs Integration**: Directly export resume content to Google Docs with proper formatting.
 - **High-Quality PDF Download**: Generate professional, high-quality PDFs for offline use.

 ---

+---

+## 🔌 Quick features:(Bulk resumes are generated only Single click)

+- Bulk-generate tailored single-page PDF resumes for multiple employees of freelencer or techsteck one by one .
+-select one option in both all resumes of freelencer or all resumes of techsteck
+- Auto-scale HTML content to fit a single PDF page (safety scaling to avoid overflow).
+- Progress tracking and cancellation support during generation.

+---